 About me

-I am a 2nd-year PhD student in Machine Learning at the Gatsby Unit, University College London supervised by Professor Peter Orbanz.
-I work on causal machine learning, machine learning under symmetry and aspects of probabilistic machine learning such as Gaussian processes and variational inference.
-Most recently, I have been focussed on understanding how local symmetries can be leveraged in causal models to improve the quality and robustness of inference.
-For a list of my published and working papers, see ‘Publications’.
+I am a 3rd-year PhD student in Machine Learning at the Gatsby Unit, University College London supervised by Professor Peter Orbanz.
+I work on causal machine learning, machine learning under symmetry and aspects of probabilistic machine learning such as Gaussian processes, MCMC, and scalable inference.
+Currently, I am focussed on understanding how measure transports that satisfy certain algebraic properties can be used to avoid the pitfalls of existing methods for counterfactual inference.
+I have most recently had two papers accepted at ICML 2025: (1) a novel algorithmic implementation for adaptive sampling methods designed to improve their computational efficiency on modern hardware, and (2) a novel, distributon-free method for causal discovery using parameterized vector fields.
+For a full list of my published and working papers, see ‘Publications’.

 Prior to starting my PhD, I earned a master’s degree in Computational Statistics and Machine Learning from University College London (2021), a master’s degree in Economics at University College London (2016), and an undergraduate degree in Economics and International Relations from the University of Birmingham.
 Between 2016-2020 and 2021-2022 I worked for ~5 years as an econometrician in PwC’s Economic Consulting team in London.
 For key project highlights, see ‘Industry Portfolio’.